thawkin3/a11y-listbox/README.md

 - Clicking the trigger button should show/hide the listbox options
 - Items should be hoverable and selectable with the mouse
 - When an item is clicked, the listbox should be closed
+- TODO: Clicking away from the open listbox should close the listbox

 ### Keyboard Users
 - Pressing the Enter/Space key on the trigger button should show/hide the listbox options
-- TODO: Pressing the Down Arrow or Up Arrow on the trigger button when the listbox is closed should open the listbox
+- Pressing the Down Arrow or Up Arrow on the trigger button when the listbox is closed should open the listbox
 - Items should be focusable and selectable with the keyboard
   - Down Arrow: moves focus down by one item
   - Up Arrow: moves focus up by one item